 The Falklands and other overseas territories will be affected if we leave the EU.
 They were overlooked during the debate and Falkland Islanders weren’t even given a vote in the referendum.
 It’s time we started talking about what’s at stake.

-The Falkland Islands’ fishing industry is more than half their economy, contributing in the region of 50-60% to its annual GDP.
+The Falkland Islands’ fishing industry contributed, on average, 40.1% to its GDP between 2007 and 2015, as well as two thirds of corporation tax receipts in 2016.
 They sell their fish to Europe.
 The EU was the destination for around 94% of Falklands’ fisheries produce in 2017; loligo squid exports caught by Falkland flagged ships had a value of around £240 million.
 These sales depend on tariff and quota-free access to the EU market.
 Brexit risks the Falklands losing this, with a significant negative impact on its fishing industry.

 If the Falklands has to fall back on World Trade Organisation rules post-Brexit, not only would paperwork and delays increase, but import tariffs would also rise from zero to between 6% and 18%.